ltovarm/leetcode/top_interview_150/readme.md

 - `/roman_to_integer` : Given a roman numeral, convert it to an integer.
 - `/length_of_last_word` : Given a string s consisting of words and spaces, return the length of the last word in the string.
 - `/longest_common_prefix` : Write a function to find the longest common prefix string amongst an array of strings.
+- `/find_first_ocurrence` : Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

 ## Repository Contents